Cyfrin/Updraft/courses/advanced-foundry/4-merkle-airdrop/18-test-on-zksync-(optional)/+page.md

 ```

 > 🗒️ **NOTE** <br>
 > If you encounter any warnings, they may be related to the use of `ecrecover`.
 These warnings can be safely ingnored since indicate that the accounts should use an ECDSA private key and should be EOAs.
-This warning because the ZK Sync era supports native account abstraction.
+This warning are shown because the ZK Sync era supports native account abstraction.

 Finally, we can run our tests on zkSync with the following command: